Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/cosim/README.md

 For the AIE FIR filters, an impulse response is injected, allowing for identifying the filter coefficients used by the filter.

-When VSS simulation has stopped, the waveforms will show `80µs` simulation time before the AI Engine graphs starts to execute.
-This is caused by the loading time of the AIE simulator thread.<br>
+When VSS simulation has stopped, the waveforms will show `5µs` simulation time.<br>
-If the simulation is restarted consecutive times, the AIE simulator is already running and will start responding in roughly `100ns`.<br>
+To simulate further, change the value in the time control and press run to.
+Alternatively type `run <time>` in tcl console to continue the simulator.<br>
 **Note:** The RTL counter values indicate time from reset up to ***2<sup>15</sup>-1*** clock cycles before wrapping around to ***-2<sup>15</sup>***.

 ### Check simulation results in XSIM waveform